As a portrait photographer, I vividly remember the moment when I first encountered the term “ISO” in my photography journey.

 In some cases, you may find that your photos have noise or grain in them due to a higher ISO setting used.

 There are ways you can help recover some if not most of the image quality in post-production:

 Many popular post-production tools such as from the Adobe Suite of products like Adobe Photoshop or Lightroom have built-in noise reduction sliders.

 Simply slide the slider to the left to reduce the amount of noise in your images.

 The only downside with this is that it tends to “smooth out” the image making it less sharp.

 So if you have large amounts of noise in the image you’re trying to get rid of, then you may end up with a smooth image.

 Selective sharpening is another approach to fixing ISO noise in post-production and can be a useful technique after the previous one described.

-As mentioned, using noise reduction tools in the software can often smoothen out the image.
+Using noise reduction tools in the software can often smoothen out the image.

-With that being said, you can apply selective sharpening with the Sharpening Tools to the areas that need it to help restore some detail and clarity back.
+You can apply selective sharpening with the Sharpening Tools to the areas that need it to help restore some detail and clarity back.